dan-blanco/Rutgers-Personal/02-Homework/01-FinTech/Instructions/assignment1.md

 ## SoFi

 - This paper is on...
-Edit text on github
+Pretend this is Louise changing this file...;.